UNBSU Red Awards Voting

-Nominees (scroll down to vote)
+Community Outreach Award (scroll down to vote)

 UNB S.P.R.I.N.G. is a club that partners university student volunteers and children with disabilities from the Fredericton community for weekly 2-hour gym and swim sessions.
 This club boasts a volunteer roster of 70+ students and is proud to have participants representing nearly all disciplines and years of study at UNB.
 The welcoming atmosphere at S.P.R.I.N.G. gives rise a diverse group of young adults and children who are able to connect with, befriend, and learn from each other each week.

 girls stem up